AnmolS99/Time-Series-Forecasting/README.md

 ## Installation 📦

-To install required packages, use the following command: `pip install -r requirements.txt`
+To install the required packages, use the following command: `pip install -r requirements.txt`

 ## Running model
 You can run the basic model, by running main.py: `python main.py`.